Dental Healthcare Support Staff

 Dental Malpractice Insurance helps protect dental professionals in their industry.
-This type of coverage would automatically set in when a patient sues the dentist for errors made during a procedure regardless if it is deliberate or unintentional.
-Every patient is different from the other and will react to certain medicines or surgeries under certain conditions.
-There is always the possibility that even if you as a dentist did everything you could to make the surgery successful, complications would still arise.
+This would automatically set in when a patient sues the dentist for errors made during a procedure.
+This is regardless of whether it is deliberate or unintentional.
+Every patient differs from the others and will react to certain medicines or surgeries under certain conditions.
+There is always the possibility that even if you, as a dentist, did everything you could to make the surgery successful, complications would still arise.

-Dental Malpractice Insurance protects dentists not just from bodily injury, but also from property damage.
-Note that all the processes to be done in determining if negligence actually occurred to end up costing dentists more, together with dealing with a lot of stress if they do not have such insurance.
+Dental Malpractice Insurance protects dentists not just from bodily injury but also from property damage.
+Note that all the processes determining if negligence occurred cost dentists more.
+This deals with a lot of stress if they do not have such insurance.

 Types of Malpractice Coverage

-There are two major types of malpractice insurance, Claims-made, and Occurrence.
-Coverage is either based on the date of the incident or the date the claim was initially filed.
+There are two significant types of malpractice insurance, Claims-made and Occurrence.
+Coverage is either on the incident date or when you file the claim.

 In general, Claims-made policies are far less expensive for the first five years.
-These policies, however, have an annual increase in the premiums but they are still more affordable compared to Occurrence policies.
+These policies, however, have an annual increase in premiums, but they are still more affordable than Occurrence policies.

-Generally, Occurrence policies are more expensive because the dentist has to pay for tail coverage and tail coverage is not made available in Claims-made policies.
-It is difficult to say how much is the exact premium for Dental Malpractice Insurance based on Claims-made and Occurrence policies since state rules vary.
+Generally, Occurrence policies are more expensive because the dentist has to pay for tail coverage.
+Tail coverage is not available in Claims-made policies.
+It is difficult to say how much the same premium for Dental Malpractice Insurance is based on Claims-made.
+Occurrence policies since state rules vary.

-If there is a rough estimate, however, dentists may pay between $300 and $1,000 yearly for an insurance policy.
+However, dentists may pay between $300 and $1,000 yearly for an insurance policy if there is a rough estimate.
 It may turn out that the payment may be between $2,000 and $3,000 annually after five years.

 States Funds vs. Malpractice Insurance

-To avoid confusion between State Funds and Malpractice Insurance, some states provide initiatives that put a limit on the awards given to patients.
+Some states provide initiatives limiting patient awards to avoid confusion between State Funds and Malpractice Insurance.
 Such initiatives can be classified as a State Fund.
-If you are a dentist and you joined your state’s State Fund, you pay that fund annually.
-If there is a case filed against you, your state has a limit on the amount of money that can be awarded to the claimant based on the laws of the state.
+If you are a dentist and joined your state’s State Fund, you pay that fund annually.
+If there is a case against you, your state has a limit on the amount of money that can be awarded to the claimant based on the state’s laws.
 This is to emphasize that a State Fund is different from Malpractice Insurance.

-Your non-licensed dental healthcare practitioners, support staff and volunteers might also sue you or charge you with unfair employment practice, regardless of whether there is truth to the accusation.
-If they are the ones who have the proper insurance and you do not have, you might end up being bankrupt for insufficient personal resources.
+Your non-licensed dental healthcare practitioners, support staff, and volunteers might also sue you.
+Or charge you with unfair employment practices, regardless of whether there is truth to the accusation.
+If they are the ones who have the proper insurance and you do not have it, you might end up being bankrupt for insufficient personal resources.

-Legally speaking, it will work to your advantage to have the Dental Malpractice Insurance for yourself first and invite your dental staff and volunteers to do the same.
-Imagine having a patient who got injured after a dental procedure, sued you and your staff and they have the insurance but you do not.
+Legally speaking, it will work to your advantage to have Dental Malpractice Insurance for yourself first.
+Invite your dental staff and volunteers to do the same.
+Imagine having a patient injured after a dental procedure sue you and your team, and they have the insurance, but you do not.
 Even if you are the boss on the job, the insurer and defense lawyer will first and foremost serve the interest of the dental staff and volunteers.
-During a professional or personal dispute, your Dental Malpractice Insurance will protect in case litigation will follow.
+During a professional or personal dispute, your Dental Malpractice Insurance will protect you in case litigation follows.

-There may come a time that the practice will hit rock-bottom or that you will need to stop your practice for personal reasons, that should not risk your financial security.
+There may come a time when the practice will hit rock bottom, or you will need to stop training for personal reasons.
+But that should not risk your financial security.

-With Claims-made policies under Dental Malpractice Insurance, your insurance pays for claims that appear during the time you were still active in your dental practice yet the policies get canceled once you leave the practice, as previously mentioned.
-If this happens, it will leave you unprotected if a patient sues you over a dental procedure while you were still employed at the company or dental office.
-To assure uninterrupted coverage, you would need Tail Coverage.
-You may need to know if your non-licensed dental healthcare practitioners, support staff and volunteers can avail of the same coverage.
+With Claims-made policies under Dental Malpractice Insurance, your insurance pays for claims that appear when you are still active in your dental practice.
+Yet, the procedures get canceled once you leave the course, as previously mentioned.
+If this happens, it will leave you unprotected if a patient sues you over a dental procedure while you are still employed at the company or dental office.
+To ensure uninterrupted coverage, you would need Tail Coverage.
+You may need to know if your non-licensed dental healthcare practitioners, support staff, and volunteers can avail of the same coverage.

 Professional Liability Insurance

-Dental healthcare practitioners, dental staff, and volunteers whether they are licensed or not, should give Malpractice Insurance extreme importance to make sure they do not have to shoulder the entire defense fees outside your plan coverage.
+Dental healthcare practitioners, dental staff, and volunteers, whether licensed or not, should give Malpractice Insurance extreme importance to ensure they do not have to shoulder the entire defense fees outside your plan coverage.
 They have the responsibility to protect themselves just like you.
-Still, you can opt to include them in your own coverage but still, a purchase of their own liability insurance is highly recommended.
+Still, you can include them in your range, but purchasing their liability insurance is highly recommended.